Legibility: Typography

 Despite contrary opinions, serifs have little observable influence on reading speed.
 At low resolution, the additional spacing between letters required for the serifs seems to improve legibility, whereas otherwise they have a slightly adverse effect.
-For special groups, the picture may look different: the dyslexics community seems to be convinced that serifs are unnecessary visual clutter, which makes the text less accessible and makes the letter shapes deviate more from the simpler forms known from school.

-Eye tracker studies support the theory that increasing complexity of shapes reduces legibility.
+For special groups, the picture may look different: some people within the dyslexic community seems to be convinced that serifs are unnecessary visual clutter, which makes the text less accessible and makes the letter shapes deviate more from the simpler forms known from school.
+However this seems has been disproven for the majority of dyslexic readers in studies by organisations like The Readability Group, and another study found serifs to be detrimental for reading speed at low resolution.
+Meanwhile for readers with impaired vision, Ann Bessemans conducted a study of children with normal or impaired vision, testing which genre of typefaces work best for them, and created Matilda which is said to be:"designed that is able to provide support for the target group of visually impaired children in the first stages of the reading process.
+Matilda should be seen as a tool for supporting reading, not as the solution to reading problems."Eye tracker studies support the theory that increasing complexity of shapes reduces legibility.
 The addition of vowel marks in Arabic script has contradictory effects, but appears to be detrimental to legibility overall.
 Freestanding letters are easier to recognize than ones with adjacent elements; this is known as crowding effect.

 Common measures to improve legibility at lowest resolution include the use of wide apertures/large open counters, large x-height, low stroke variability, big features, etc., while some improvements like ink traps are specific to different presentation media.